 - Shave – this approach effectively shaves away the mole and is performed under local anaesthetic.

 - Excision – this is where the mole is cut away from the skin

 We can remove unwanted moles in virtually any part of the body.

-A single treatment is required and will last between 12-18 months.
+A single treatment is required.

 Results are visible as soon as mole is removed or reduced after the procedure.
 Excisions will produce a scar.
 However forms generally do not.
 We will be able to discuss this further during your consultation.

 Generally there is no downtime and you may return to activities with care.
 If the mole is shaven or cut-away it feel like a graze after the anaesthetic has worn off.
 The treated area may also become red and the edges may be slightly inflamed and raised.
 This is part of the healing process.

 You may be required to cover the area with a dressing.
 This will be discussed during your consultation, although